The translation of this document is outdated.

 governments may, upon mutual agreement, establish joint

 institutions.
-Such institutions shall operate on the basis of a
+Such institutions shall operate on the basis of

-joint institution (hereinafter - joint institution), the
+(hereinafter - the joint institution), the procedures for the

-procedures for the financing, supervision, liquidation thereof,
+financing, supervision, liquidation thereof, and also the

-the local government joint institution.
+government joint institution.

 [17 July 2008]